kydoz/basic-french-interpreted-programming-language/make.md

 #### fuzz

-A target which runs [AFL++](https://github.com/aflplusplus/aflplusplus) on the interpreter.
-Does this by first rebuilding the project with the afl compiler and `create_fuzz_in` and then running the fuzzer on the interpreter.
+A target which runs [AFL++](https://github.com/aflplusplus/aflplusplus) on the interpreter.This is achieved by first rebuilding the project with the afl compiler and `create_fuzz_in` and then running the fuzzer on the interpreter.
 This target has two variables associated: `FUZZ_UBSAN`, `TIMEOUT`.
 See **variables** section for more details.

 ### Variables